NeilKingdom/super_fight_pro_public/README.md

 - __Budget__: We were given a budget of $300 CAD.
 Tekscan's FlexiForce A502 FSRs cost (at the time) ~$190 for a pack of 4.
 Fortunately, we were able to save cost since the previous project team had purchased 8 of the same sensor, which we were able to reuse.
+- __Covering Surface Area__: The A502 FSRs have a dimension of 2x2 inches.
+This was not nearly enough to cover the surface of the inner shielding, meaning that we needed to improvise.
+After several revisions, we modeled and 3D printed thin plates out of PETG on an FDM printer.
+These helped to increase the surface area of each sensor by transfering the kinetic energy towards the center protrusion which is what would come into contact with the FSR.
 - __Learning new technologies:__ Amongst the 3 developers (including myself) on the project team, none had ever used Kotlin, or developed for Android.
 Here are just a few of the things that we had to learn as we developed the application: